Use Case

 How It Works

-Sentient Energy’s MM3TM overhead line sensors not only detect faults and provide accurate fault magnitudes, but they identify fault types to improve accuracy of ADMS distance-to-fault calculations.
+Sentient Energy’s MM3ai overhead line sensors not only detect faults and provide accurate fault magnitudes, but they identify fault types to improve accuracy of ADMS distance-to-fault calculations.

 These sensors offer:

-- Accurate fault magnitude measurements – Sentient Energy MM3 line sensors accurately capture peak fault current magnitude up to 10kA within 2% accuracy.
+- Accurate fault magnitude measurements – Sentient Energy MM3ai line sensors accurately capture peak fault current magnitude up to 10kA within 2% accuracy.

-- Identification of ground faults – MM3 sensors and Ample® can distinguish between line-to-line and line-to-line-to-ground faults.
+- Identification of ground faults – MM3ai sensors and Ample® can distinguish between phase-to-phase and phase-to-phase-to-ground faults.
 Depending on the feeder, this distinction can significantly improve fault location.